-In terms of improving Maternal Health in the country, South Africa was the first African country to establish a National Committee of Confidential Enquiry into Maternal Deaths to investigate the causes of maternal deaths and provide recommendations for prevention.
+4.2.47 In terms of improving Maternal Health in the country, South Africa was the first African country to establish a National Committee of Confidential Enquiry into Maternal Deaths to investigate the causes of maternal deaths and provide recommendations for prevention.
 All maternal deaths in South Africa are notifiable.
 The Committee has proved to be very effective in carrying out its work, particularly in enhancing the investigation of maternal deaths.
-South Africa is experiencing a decrease in maternal mortality in facility ratio, as indicated by the graph below spanning 2009 - 2020.
+South Africa is experiencing a decrease in maternal mortality in facility ratio, as indicated by the graph below spanning 2006 - 2020.

-On the issue of HIV prevalence, South Africa has made significant progress towards HIV control; however, the incidence remains high, especially among key populations, women and other priority populations.
+4.2.48 On the issue of HIV prevalence, South Africa has made significant progress towards HIV control; however, the incidence remains high, especially among key populations, women and other priority populations.
 The HIV prevalence estimates for 2024 was 12,7% of the total population.
 A fifth of South African women in their reproductive ages (15-49 years) are HIV positive.
 HIV prevalence among the youth aged 15-24 has remained stable over time declining marginally in the most recent decade.
 The total number of persons living with HIV (PLHIV) in South Africa increased from an estimated 7,45 million in 2020 to 8,0 million by 2024.

-Women continue to bear a disproportionate burden of the HIV epidemic.
+4.2.49 Women continue to bear a disproportionate burden of the HIV epidemic.
 Approximately 20.50 of South African women aged between 15 and 49 years are HIV positive compared to.

-South Africa registered a decline in HIV prevalence in pregnant women from 27% in 2017 to 23.9% in 2022.22 Successes recorded in the prevention of vertical transmission in the NSP 2017-2022 include increasing the number of pregnant women living with HIV reporting already being on ART before their first antenatal visit from 52% in 2017 to 73% in 202154.
-This demonstrates the success of community mobilisation approaches and health facilities' engagements to identify people who are infected with HIV before they visited antenatal care facilities55.
+Source: Statistics South Africa: Mid-Year Population Estimates, 2024 living with HIV reporting already being on ART before their first antenatal visit from 52% in 2017 to 73% in 2021.
+This demonstrates the success of community mobilisation approaches and health facilities' engagements to identify people who are infected with HIV before they visited antenatal care facilities.